|Rewards Rating:||4.7 / 5|

 If Delta Air Lines is your carrier of choice – or if you’re looking for a travel credit card that will help you save up miles to use with an international carrier that has a large network of partner airlines – the Delta SkyMiles Platinum American Express Card may be worth a look.

-The card carries a solid introductory bonus, annual companion certificate and several noteworthy travel perks.
-The opportunity to achieve elite status faster than you can with other airline cards is an especially attractive benefit (you can earn up to 20,000 Medallion Qualification Miles (MQMs) after you spend $25,000 in a calendar year).
+The card carries a valuable annual companion certificate and several noteworthy travel perks.
+The opportunity to achieve elite status faster than you can with other airline cards is an especially attractive benefit (you can earn up to 10,000 Medallion Qualification Miles (MQMs)* after you spend $25,000 in a calendar year up to two times through December 31, 2023).

 However, everyday users will likely find it extremely difficult to meet the exorbitant spending requirements to get there.